We may receive a commission on purchases made from links.

 Seaweed is one of the world's fastest-growing organisms, so it seems fitting that Umaro Foods is rapidly growing as a business.
 In the first five years since its inception, Beth Zotter and Amanda Stiles raised close to $8 million in funding.
 It is now possible to buy two versions of their product (applewood bacon and black pepper bacon) online for home delivery.
 If you'd rather not cook it for yourself, you're in luck — you can find it on restaurant menus in 250 locations across the U.S., including Choice Market, Roam Burger, Plantega, and Crossroads Kitchen.
 Zotter and Stiles also intend to expand into catering, including developing partnerships with universities.

 In the near future, you may be able to find Umaro Foods products on supermarket shelves.
 The company aims to launch this next phase on the West Coast, which has led to Umaro Foods being sold in California Whole Foods locations.
 The brand intends to increase the diversity of its offerings to include things like bacon bits in addition to its latest items, bacon, egg, and cheese breakfast sandwiches.
-While the classic sandwich is already vegetarian with the faux-bacon innovation, there is also a 100% plant-based option.
+While the classic sandwich is already vegetarian with the meatless-bacon innovation, there is also a 100% plant-based option.